dualslash/The-FAIR-Handbook/The-FAIR-Handbook/dss3.md

 </br>

-**Researcher to Data** is a strategy where the data controller creates a secure computing environment in which interested parties are able to perform requests for data processing on a centralised database.
-This strategy requires technical expertise to implement, but many modern database solutions provide the tools to implement this without significant overhead.
+**Researcher to Data** is an approach where the data controller creates a secure computing environment in which interested parties are able to perform requests for data processing on a centralised database.
+This strategy requires technical expertise to implement, although many modern database solutions provide the tools to implement this without significant overhead.

 <p align = "center">
 <img src=".\_static\img\datastrategy2.png" height="398" />